 The first image she saw was herself, her hands raised in an offensive stance.
-Zuko was launched up into the air on a pillar of ice and snow.
-The all too familiar sensation of peril seized her at once as she watched the ice break off into a dozen shards, spinning in and slicing across his throat.
+Zuko was being launched up into the air on a pillar of ice and snow.
+The all too familiar sensation of peril seized Katara at once as she watched the ice break off into a dozen shards, spinning in and slicing across the prince's throat.

 This time she forced herself to watch his pain and suffering; the suffering she had caused.
 She swallowed back bile when she saw the blood spurt from his neck like a fountain, staining the snow crimson beneath his feet.
 He fell to the ground with a listless thud, his body twitching for only a moment before it stilled.
 Forever.

 "This is it," Zuko said, oblivious to the re-enactment of his own death.
 "Just past these gates and we're at the palace of Varuna."

 Both walked through the archway with two guardian spirits, one standing on either side.
 Neither guard said a word, but they watched with keen eyes as the teenagers entered.

 Katara raised her head, looking up at the beautiful palace with child-like wonder.
 The castle seemed to sparkle in the overhead sun, as though the walls themselves were decorated in diamonds.
 If she were to ever envision the palace of a god, this would be it.